M0hamedMagdy/M0hamedMagdy/README.md

 - 👋 Hi, I’m @M0hamedMagdy
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Firebase
+- 🌱 I’m currently learning algorithms and data structures
 - 💞️ I’m looking to collaborate on React Projects
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/m0hamedmagdy/) or [Twitter](https://twitter.com/imohameds2)